Port of Dover, Harbour House, Marine Parade, Dover England

 - The new multi-purpose facility is sized 9630 m2 (103,650 ft2) and is part of the "Dover Western Docks Revival" (port development project).

-- The building consists of 8 individually temperature controlled chambers with 20 dock levellers.
-It was required to produce quick turnaround for the port's cargo customers, thus increasing the overall volumes of shipping trade.
+- The building consists of 8 individually temperature-controlled chambers with 20 dock levellers.
+It was required to produce quick turnaround for the port's cargo customers, thus increasing the overall volumes of the shipping trade.

 Cruise itineraries to and from Dover England

 Follows a list of destinations visited by cruise ships leaving out of Dover:

 - World Cruises - around the world voyages leaving from Dover offer westbound Transatlantic crossings with either Panama Canal transition or around South America routes.
 Itinerary segments may end up in Canada, USA (Florida, East Coast or West Coast / California ports), Australia (Sydney, Brisbane, Melbourne) and even in New Zealand (Auckland).

 - Iceland and Greenland are often included in "British Isles" themed cruise itineraries around Britain, visiting island ports in England, Scotland, Ireland (Northern Ireland) and Wales.